Katy Branch Library

 Judy Eckmann resigned as Branch Librarian in March 1982, and Myrtle Ross (pictured on the left) took over the position until the county hired a permanent replacement.

-In May, library hours were cut: the library was closed on Wednesday mornings, and on Saturdays the library closed at 5 pm instead of 6 pm.
+In May, library hours were cut: the library was closed on Wednesday mornings, and on Saturdays it closed at 5 pm instead of 6 pm.
 A new copy machine and "micro-reader-printer" were also installed that month.

 In July, Carol Walther (pictured on the right) became the Branch Librarian.

-The roof leaked that year, and there were discussions about the need for a new building for the library.
+The roof leaked that year, and there were discussions about the need for a new library building.
 Consequently, some of the programs were held at the Katy VFW Hall.
 One of those programs was a "Theatre on Wheels" production of Alice in Wonderland.

 Circulation increased by 15% from the previous year.